The coronavirus pandemic has disrupted life in Cayuga County in almost every conceivable way.

 Barnes said he hopes more Auburnians join the group — if not for restaurant suggestions and toilet paper tips, then just for a dose of positivity from their community.
 He got one when he saw a father post in the group that the pandemic gave him his first opportunity in three years to play catch with his son, he said.

 "We have to always find the positive in every bad situation," Barnes said.
 "We as a community can come back stronger and more together than ever when this is over with."

 Other individuals are putting more specific skills to work to help their community.

 Auburn quilter Stephanie McCall, of Quilts by Commission, is arranging a project to create medical face masks for health care providers at Auburn Community Hospital and local nursing homes, as well as first responders.
 When she learned of the dire need for those masks, she said, she thought of the "hundreds of very strong quilt guild members" in the area she could organize to help.

 McCall is sharing four mask patterns that hospitals accept.
 Each one takes three to five minutes to make.
 She personally wants to make at least 500, which is limited only by how much elastic she has.
 The material has become as scarce as toilet paper in recent weeks, McCall said.
 The metal strips over the nose, meanwhile, can be made with twist ties, thermostat wire or pipe cleaner.

 People can contact McCall at email@example.com or facebook.com/stephanie.mccall.39 to obtain the patterns or arrange mask delivery.
-Masks should be placed in a Ziploc bag, with the creator's name and address on the outside.
+Masks should be placed in a Ziploc bag labeled with the creator's name and address.
 Bags should then be dropped in the plastic tote on the porch of 342 Clark St., Auburn, and the SCAT Van will pick them up for delivery to medical facilities.